 This Nikon D5 camera is, and there’s no other word for it, a beast.
-It’s big and it’s bulky, but it’s also fast and incredibly effective at doing the one thing that really matters, capturing stunning images in just about any conditions.
+It’s big and it’s bulky, but it’s also fast and incredibly effective at doing the one thing that really matters, capturing stunning images in just about any condition.

 Let’s be clear about one thing: This Nikon DSLR is an expensive, professional camera.
 It’s not a toy, it’s not a throw-around camera, it’s not something you pick up on a whim.
 Being a professional camera, what you get with the D5 is a bulletproof body, weather sealing, instant-on performance, and one of the most effective AF systems money can buy.